Completing the Doctoral Degree Requirements

 Submit all of the required content revisions and corrections to your committee chair for approval.

-Arrange for a post-defense meeting that must take place before the doctoral deadline.
+Arrange for a post-defense submission that must take place before the doctoral deadline.
 If the final deadline is exceeded, you will be required to enroll in the full term in which degree requirements are completed and pay tuition for 8 credit hours.

 Before Submitting the Final Dissertation